Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 **Q.7.
 What are the roles of design and analysis tools in the engineering of biology?**

-(Note: The KumaMax example also highlights the utility of Design-Build-Test Cycle (DBT).
-DBT is a framework that is commonly used in engineering of living matter.)
+(Note: The KumaMax example highlights the utility of the Design-Build-Test Cycle (DBT), a core process used across all disciplines of engineering, for living matter.)

 ___________________________________________________________________________________________________
 ## Preclass for Friday

 ### Analysis and design a genetic systems

+Post Pending (17 April 2020)

 ___________________________________________________________________________________________________

 **Additional Resources:**

 - We strongly encourage you to check out this additional resource about creativity and design in the context of modernity titled: "Art, Critique, Design and Our World" by Alexandra Daisy Ginsberg [link](https://vimeo.com/225113974)